MolSSI-Education/python-package-best-practices/_episodes/05-package-structure.md

 from .io import open_pdb, open_xyz, write_xyz
 ~~~
 {: .language-python}

+And we could even make these functions more accessible by removing the need for the  `io`

 Which would allow us to call functions by simply typing
 ~~~